waph-phung/waph/labs/lab0/README.md

 ## Part I - Ubuntu Virtual Machine & Software Installation

-A summary of steps you have performed to setup the Ubuntu 22.04 virtual machine and install the required software and applications.
+A summary of the steps you have performed to set up the Ubuntu 22.04 virtual machine and install the required software and applications.

 No screenshot is required in this sub-section; however, it is welcome, and detailed information is encouraged.

 ### Apache Web Server Testing

-Include a **screenshot** to demonstrate that the Apache Web Server is running properly as it can be accessed in Google Chrome within your Ubuntu VM , and a browser in your laptop/computer using its IP address.
+Include a **screenshot** to demonstrate that the Apache Web Server is running properly, as it can be accessed in Google Chrome within your Ubuntu VM, and in a browser on your laptop/computer using its IP address.

 ## Part II - git Repositories and Exercises